Internal Flow

 • Generate velocity vectors

-• Generate particle tracks
+• Generate particles tracks

 Assumptions

-2. You are familiar with SymLab essentials.
+2. You are familiar with Caedium essentials.

 Create Two Boxes

-Select the Geometry Tool Palette.
 Select the Volumes->Box tool.
-Drag and drop the Volumes->Box tool onto the View Window.
+Drag and drop the Box tool onto the View Window.
 Select Done to create a box.

 Box